alexs00/RAGProto/README.md

     ```

 # Productizations considerations
-There numerour was the app can be improved and expanded to make it more robust:
+There is a number of ways the app can be improved and expanded to make it more robust:
 - Proper logging and unit tests
 - Separate app UI
 - File upload progress